-Defense Against Assault and Battery Charges in the State of New Mexico
+Defense Against Assault and Battery Charges in the State of Texas

-If you’re facing criminal charges of assault or battery in the state of New Mexico, the Law Office of W. Shane Jennings can help.
+If you’re facing criminal charges of assault or battery in Llano, Texas, or any other city in Texas, the Law Office of W. Shane Jennings can help.
 Although they may seem interchangeable, assault and battery are different charges with separate penalties.
 Assault is the threat of violence while battery is actual physical contact.

-Don’t handle these cases alone, seek a strong lawyer who can defend your rights.
+Don’t handle these cases alone, seek a strong Llano criminal lawyer who can defend your rights.
 Choose Attorney W. Shane Jennings, today.

 Penalties for Assault

 Assaults tend to be categorized as petty misdemeanors.
 What may seem as nothing more than a simple spat of words against another individual can lead to very real assault charges.
-Convictions of assault in the state of New Mexico can lead to the following penalties:
+Convictions of assault in the state of Texas can lead to the following penalties:

 - Up to six months of jail time